 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 88,787 people per square mile, it is more densely populated than 99.5% of America's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Ross St / Lee Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Ross St / Lee Ave neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Ross St / Lee Ave neighborhood buck this trend.
 53.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

 In addition, one of the unique characteristics of the Ross St / Lee Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.
 The Ross St / Lee Ave neighborhood also has a greater percentage of children living in poverty (71.2%) than found in 98.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.